sneakertack/crystallize/readme.md

 ## Example Use Cases

 - Build your own Object Relational Mapper: Turn flat data from relational database tables into a nested form more appropriate for JS use. (caveat: likely to conflict if some of your relational table fields are JSON)

+## Library Edge Cases

+These situations usually shouldn't be happening.
+But for the sake of completeness...

+- **When I use the camelCase of PascalCase delimiter, what happens if my source object has a mix of both PascalCase (capitalized first character) and camelCase (uncapitalized first character) keys?**
+The first characters are not modified, so the first level of the resulting object will still contain a mix of PascalCase and camelCase keys.
+However, the keys of any nested branches will be (un)capitalized to follow the style you dictated for your delimiter (this already happens in a normal situation).